 This is a lazy, lazy dinner and I love it for that.

-This recipe uses the steaming function of the rice cooker too.
-I cook the quinoa in the bowl with some garlic and lemon juice, while steaming the broccoli on top.
-I then tip in the broccoli and cheese at the end.
-If yours doesn’t have a steaming basket, I have two suggestions
+This recipe uses the steaming function of the rice cooker alongside cooking the quinoa.
+If yours doesn’t have a steaming basket, I have two suggestions:

 1) If you have a larger rice cooker, you can just add the broccoli on top of the rice once you’ve done your mid-cook stir.